bxlab/cmdb-quantbio/assignments/lab/ChIP-seq/assignment/index.md

 3. **Examine the `tomtom` .html results file in your web browser to see what sorts of matches were found**
 4. **Pull out all matches to “KLF4” and “SOX2' from the tomtom.tsv file in the `tomtom` output folder, saving these matches to a separate file.**

-#### Submit
+## Submision

+For this assignment you should submit five things:
-* Record of command line commands for the assignment
+1. Record of command line commands for the assignment
-* File with the number of peaks in Klf4, Sox2, and intersecting peaks
+2. File with the number of peaks in Klf4, Sox2, and intersecting peaks
-* Script for plotting the track figure
+3. Script for plotting the track figure
-* A pdf of the track figure
+4. A pdf of the track figure
-* The match profiles from `tomtom` for "KLF4" and "SOX2"
+5. The match profiles from `tomtom` for "KLF4" and "SOX2"

-### Advanced exercises
+## Advanced exercises

 Using the motif position data (accessed through the `meme` html page by clicking on the "Motif Sites in GFF3" link), recreate figure 6B from the paper showing the spacing distribution between Sox2 and Klf4 sites.